sverweij/dependency-cruiser/doc/api.md

               should not cruise
  system     : an array of module systems to use for following dependencies;
-              defaults to ["es6", "cjs", "amd"] outputType : one of "json", "html", "dot", "csv", "err" or "vis".
+              defaults to ["es6", "cjs", "amd"] outputType : one of "json", "html", "dot", "csv" or "err".
 When left out the function will return a javascript object as dependencies prefix     : a string to insert before links (in dot/ svg output) so with cruising local dependencies it is possible to point to sources